 Huang Huanyi 黄焕义

-Born 1960 in Jiangxi, China.
-MFA from Jingdezhen Ceramic Institute, currently Professor and Director of the Institute of Modern Ceramic Art, Jingdezhen Ceramic College.
+Huang Huanyi was born in 1960 in Jiangxi, China.
+He earned his MFA from Jingdezhen Ceramic Institute, and is currently Professor and Director of the Institute of Modern Ceramic Art, Jingdezhen Ceramic College.

 Selected Buddhist Object from Chiddingstone Castle

 Ewer, cloisonné enamel on gilt bronze.
 China, Qing Dynasty (19th century).

 Denys Eyre Bower mentions this enamel ewer, which forms part of a set with a bowl and cup, in his handwritten notes about the Buddhist collection.
 It was clearly one of his most prized possessions.
 His notes state that it was gifted by the ‘Tashi Lama of Tibet’ to the Viceroy of India, Lord Minto, in 1908.
 He wrote that ‘its importance seems to have been ignored by the British officials responsible for dealing with these gifts’.
 It is decorated in the eight Buddhist emblems including the ‘endless knot’, symbolizing the eternal wisdom and compassion of the Buddha.
 Also depicted on it is the wheel symbol which represents Buddhist teachings.